Paul Budde

 Philip the Bold

-Philip, together with his brothers, Charles V, King of France, Louis I, Duke of Anjou and John, Duke of Berry they were amongst the most influential, educated and respected leaders of their time.
+Philip, together with his brothers, Charles V, King of France, Louis I, Duke of Anjou and John, Duke of Berry were amongst the most influential, educated and respected leaders of their time.

 Très Riches Heures – Book of Hours